IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/01_igCurrencyEditor_igCurrencyEditor_Styling_and_Theming.md

 # igCurrencyEditor Styling and Theming

 The `igCurrencyEditor` control is jQuery-based with a number of options for styling.
-To customize style of the numeric editor you can use different themes or apply custom CSS rules to the control.
+To customize style of the currency editor you can use different themes or apply custom CSS rules to the control.

 The Ignite UI package comes with a number of jQuery UI and Bootstrap themes.
 Bootstrap support also includes generating and customizing your own bootstrap themes - see [Styling and Theming](Deployment-Guide-Styling-and-Theming.html) for details.
 All of the themes will style all controls including the editors on the page.